Quantum computing through the lens of control: A tutorial introduction: Basic elements of quantum computing

-When applied to vectors or matrices as in~\eqref{eq:composite_state_2_qubits}, the tensor product is equivalent to an operation that is frequently used in control theory: the \emph{Kronecker product}.
-Taking tensor products of the single-qubit basis states $\ket0$ and $\ket1$, a basis for $\bbc^{2^n}$ can be constructed as
+States of the form~\eqref{eq:product_state} are commonly referred to as \emph{product states}.
+As a simple example, consider a two-qubit state consisting of two independent single-qubit states $\ket{\psi_1}= $ and $\ket{\psi_2}= $.
+Note that, when applied to vectors or matrices as in~\eqref{eq:tensor_product_notation}, the tensor product is equivalent to an operation that is frequently used in control theory: the \emph{Kronecker product}.
+Hence, $\ket{\psi}$ is given by